Oh WTF My Tone, or: On Germans Speaking English

 And, I’m talking about it.

 And that’s all for a post like this.
 There’s no action to be taken here.
 It’s my (and any other English-speaking Germans’?) problem and responsibility.
-Though if you want, cut bilinguals—and I suppose this can all be taken a very wrong way once more, in again a silly way—some slack at times, once more.
+Though if you want, cut bilinguals—and I suppose this can all be taken a very wrong way, too, in again a silly manner—some slack at times, once more.
 Learning languages and switching languages does require time to do perfectly well.

-- The Compact Guide to Web Maintainability: 200 Tips and Resources
+- Next: The Compact Guide to Web Maintainability: 200 Tips and Resources

 Looking for a way to comment?
 Comments have been disabled, unfortunately.